primary

 Biography

-Dr. Ibrahim Zain is a Professor of Islamic Studies and History of Religion at the College of Islamic Studies (CIS), Hamad Bin Khalifa University (HBKU).
+Dr. Ibrahim Zain is Executive Associate Dean and Professor of Islamic Studies and History of Religion at the College of Islamic Studies (CIS), Hamad Bin Khalifa University (HBKU).
 His various academic postings include Dean of the Kulliyyah (Faculty) of Islamic Revealed Knowledge and Human Sciences (KIRKHS) and Dean of the International Institute of Islamic Thought and Civilization (ISTAC) at the International Islamic University Malaysia (IIUM).
 He writes extensively on the history of religions and reform of Islamic education and has authored over 50 publications, including several books, in English and Arabic.
 Dr. Zain is a leading scholar on the study of the Covenants of the Prophet Muḥammad.

 PhD in Religion